Andre Wisdom: 2015–16: Loan to Norwich City

 Having signed a new four-year contract with Liverpool ahead of the 2015–16 season on 26 May 2015, Wisdom joined Premier League newcomers Norwich City on a season-long loan on 29 July 2015.

 2016–17: Loan to Red Bull Salzburg

 On 31 August 2016, he joined reigning Austrian Bundesliga champions Red Bull Salzburg on a season-long loan.

 Derby County

 On 3 July 2017, Wisdom joined Derby County on a permanent basis.
 He scored his first goal for Derby, and his first professional goal since his Liverpool debut in 2012, in a 4–2 FA Cup win over Northampton Town on 4 February 2020.
 He scored his first ever league goal on 16 February 2021 to secure Derby's last-minute win away to Wycombe Wanderers in the Championship.
 His contract expired at the end of the season, and although he trained with the financially struggling club ahead of the 2021–22 season, he did not re-sign.

+After his release by Derby County, Wisdom trialled with Portsmouth, Birmingham City, Sheffield United and Polish club Warta Poznań.

+Warrington Town

+On 22 September 2023, Wisdom signed for National League North club Warrington Town.
+He made his debut the following day when playing the entirety of Warrington's 1–0 home win over King's Lynn Town.

+Derry City

+On 21 August 2024, Wisdom signed for League of Ireland Premier Division club Derry City until the end of their season in November.
+He made a total of 12 appearances for the club, the last of those coming on 10 November 2024, in the 2024 FAI Cup final, which his side lost 2–0 to Drogheda United at the Aviva Stadium.

+FC United of Manchester

+On 11 July 2025, Wisdom joined Northern Premier League Premier Division side FC United of Manchester.